Eterea/blender/docs/tips.md

 Set the newly created Mix Shape Key back to 0 and delete it.

----
+### Shape Keys values to 0

-**Little script that will set all the Shape Keys values to 0 for the selected object.**
+Little script that will set all the Shape Keys values to 0 for the selected object:

 ```python
 import bpy